alexchenuw/devopslabs/Lab-28/README.md

 ## Lab 28.
-Building CI and CD with Jenkins
+Building a simple CI and CD pipeline with Jenkins
 ___